MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     Replace values for the `Database` and `ServerName` settings to suit.

     > [!NOTE]
     >  This command does not generate a file.
-It populates the **NAV App Object** table in the database.
+It populates the **Object Metadata** table in the database.

     For more information about generation symbols, see [Running C/SIDE and AL Side-by-Side](developer/devenv-running-cside-and-al-side-by-side.md).